campbead/RealityTV/project_notes.md

 ## 11 Jan 2020
 Got the script working for a single file.
 Now to functionize and iterate.
 Done for the night.

+## 16 Jan 2020
+I've created an external script based on the notebook.
+It need the following:
+- set the -T in ssh
+- set all the command line inputs